martinpaljak/GlobalPlatformPro/README.md

  * OPAL - https://bitbucket.org/ssd/opal (CeCILL, GPLv2 compatible)
    * written in Java
    * claims to have SCP03 support (but no tested cards)
-   * looks "heavy"
+   * looks "heavy" and over-engineered
    * smoke tests give exceptions and doesn't work on OSX nor Debian.
  * gpcomm - https://code.google.com/p/gpcomm/
    * written in Java
    * incomplete and abandoned
  * JCOP tools, RADIII, JCardManager4, JLoad, PyApduTool etc
-   * not publicly available, not cross-platform open source projects and thus not suitable for this comparision
+   * not publicly available cross-platform open source projects and thus not suitable for this comparision

 ## Upcoming releases and major new features
  * **NEW!** Have a look at [milestones](https://github.com/martinpaljak/GlobalPlatformPro/milestones)
  * T+1 (v0.2.5)
    * ~~Re-written command line utility~~
    * ~~Windows .exe for ease of use~~
    * ~~-lock and -unlock commands for changing secure channel keys~~
  * T+2 (v0.3.0)
    * SCP03 v1.1.1 and GP2.2.1
  * T+X (wishlist)
    * Support for storing card management keys in PKCS#11 tokens (HSM)
    * GPShell-style scripts (instead of Java)
    * Simple GUI for basic operations/browsing

 ## Design principles
- * focus on: real life, simple and practical use cases
+ * focus on real life and practical daily use cases
- * KISS, YAGNI, DWIM
+ * KISS, YAGNI, DWIM, no-NIH
  * APDU-chat over javax.smartcardio to (most probably real) tokens
- * thin and self-contained, re-usable
+ * thin and self-contained, re-usable, easy to integrate
- * easily readable, auditable and secure codebase
+ * easily readable, auditable and secure codebase (less is more)

 ## About OpenKMS
 The promise of OpenKMS is similar<sup>*</sup> to OpenSSL: